STAT545-UBC/STAT545-UBC-original-website/block017_write-figure-to-file.md

 #### Mysterious empty `Rplots.pdf` file

-*2015-10-19 update: [This has been fixed](https://github.com/hadley/ggplot2/issues/1326) in the soon-to-be-released version of `ggplot2`.
+*Note: [This has been fixed as of ggplot2 v2.0.0](https://github.com/hadley/ggplot2/issues/1326).
 Hallelujah!
-I will leave this here for a while, since old versions of a package like `ggplot2` linger around for months and years.*
+I will leave this here for a while, since old versions of a package like ggplot2 linger around for months and years.*

 When creating and writing figures from R running non-interactively, you can inadvertently trigger a request to query the active graphics device.
 For example, `ggsave()` might try to ascertain the physical size of the current device.
 But when running non-interactively there is often no such device available, which can lead to the unexpected creation of `Rplots.pdf` so this request can be fulfilled.